robmoss/git-pilot-study-slides/index.md

   - Share expertise and difficulties

-- Provide the basis for using tools such as:
+- Provide the basis for other activities:

   - Reproducible research